gildas-lormeau/zip.js/BENCHMARKS.md

 the native-backend parallelism, or pair a custom level with Web Workers (below).

-That fallback costs more than a backend switch, and the [frontier](#the-frontier--one-axis-both-sides) measures how much: **levels 3 and 5 are strictly worse than the default**, producing a larger archive in more time.
-Of the levels below 6, only 1, 2 and 4 actually trade size for speed.
+That fallback costs more than a backend switch, and the [frontier](#the-frontier--one-axis-both-sides) measures how much: how much speed a lower level actually buys depends on how fast the host's own zlib is, and on Deno it buys nothing at all — `level: 5` there is slower *and* larger than the default.

 ### Parallelism is runtime-dependent